 A key implementation challenge is that families who earn the least do not typically file income tax returns because they are not required to (sometimes called, non-filers).
 Therefore, the IRS has no record of them, and they will not get the CTC payments automatically via direct deposit like many middle- and higher-income families.
 A big push to reach an estimated 5 million non-filers and also assist them with three interrelated touchpoints: outreach and navigating enrollment, sharing stories of success and shaping the local narrative on families in need, and helping families to file or reconcile tax returns in early 2022.

 Each successful community foundation applicant will receive $50,000 intended to be matched by local cash (for example, grants made to nonprofits) or in-kind support (for example, dedicating community foundation staff time to support the effort) to create a project of at least $100,000.
 CO-OP awards may come out in rounds (starting as early as the week of October 4) depending on the timing of available funding.
 Funds are in place for the first 14 awards, while a proactive fundraising strategy for additional awards in similar amounts is in place.
 Note that it is expected that applicants will allocate at least 80% of CO-OP funds to support local partners through re-granting.

-On October 13th, the CO-OP Fund announced its first round of support to 16 community foundation awardees across the United States:
+The CO-OP Fund is supporting 24 community foundation awardees across the United States:

 - ACT for Alexandria